Welcome to the International Buddhist Academy

 - Accommodation on campus at IBA

-In August 2017 we will resume our regular activities and can offer students of our autumn courses their own room with shared western-style bathroom.
-Our facilities include an extensive library, wifi, safe drinking water, dining room, all meals and basketball and badminton courts.
+We can offer students of our autumn courses their own room with shared western-style bathroom.
+Our facilities include libraries, safe drinking water, all meals, limited hot water for washing and a basketball court.

 - Accommodation in the Boudha area

-If all our rooms are occupied, or you prefer to stay off-campus, there are a number of guest houses you can stay in at Boudha.
-From these it is a 20 minute walk up the hill to Tinchuli where you will find IBA.
+If all our rooms are occupied, or you prefer to stay off-campus, there are a number of guesthouses you can stay in within the local area.
+From these it may be a walk of between 2 to 20 minutes to IBA.
 Please check the internet for availability.

-While within the premises of IBA, we request everyone to please follow the five basic precepts of abstaining from killing, stealing, lying, sexual conduct and intoxicants.
+While within IBA premises we request everyone to follow the five basic precepts of abstaining from killing, stealing, lying, sexual conduct and intoxicants.

 - What to bring

-Please bring a good flashlight and an alarm clock/watch.
-It is recommended you bring a laptop or net-book plus a good supply of USBs.
+Please bring a good flashlight and an alarm clock (your phone would usually suffice).
+For teachings it is recommended you bring a laptop or net-book plus a good supply of USBs.
 If you need a chair instead of a cushion for shrine room seating, please let us know in advance as we can provide either.

 - Study materials